khangnguyen0810/Project-2/README.md

 # Project-2

 ## Description
-A project from Programing 1 Module
+A project from Programing 1 Module.\
 Using cosine similarity to track the teacher's face in a video.

 ## Video